 San Cristobal dome (Bolivia).
 140 m in diameter and 59 m in height anchored by concrete foundation.

-To date, Geometrica structures have changed the landscape in 30 countries by overcoming the following issues:
+To date, Geometrica structures have changed the landscape in over 35 countries by overcoming the following issues:

 - Location: Mines are usually located far from urban centers, at high altitudes and extreme climate conditions.